The world number two has another chance to reach the summit of world golf this week

 The 24-year-old has won eight times on the PGA Tour now including his first major at the USPGA Championship in August.

-Thomas has finished T17th at The Masters and has made his last 17 cuts in a row since The Open at Royal Birkdale in July, not including his 4th place finish at the Match Play.
+Thomas has finished T17th at The Masters and has made his last 16 cuts in a row since The Open at Royal Birkdale in July, not including his 4th place finish at the Match Play.

 Make sure you follow Golf Monthly on Facebook, Twitter and Instagram